Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 When you get pregnant, your body’s macronutrient and micronutrient needs shift.
 As a 2018 study published in Nutrients discusses, women need to make changes to their diet to ensure a healthy pregnancy, reduce the risk of harm to the growing baby, and provide key nutrients to them (1).

-While you may naturally feel how to alter your diet, it’s very important that you are mindful and understand what your body and growing baby needs during pregnancy.
+While you may naturally change how to alter your diet, it’s very important that you are mindful and understand what your body and growing baby need during pregnancy.
 Remember, you are eating for two human beings.
 Your baby relies on the food you eat to receive all their calories, macronutrients, vitamins, minerals, and fluids.

 Brain Development